© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 The best way to minimise defects is to work with manufacturers who believe in building good quality into the product in the first place.
 Whilst good contractual arrangements and working with reputable manufacturers can help, it is often prudent for resourcers, wholesalers and distributors to insist on becoming involved with aspects of quality assurance, inspection and testing of products.
 Using SATRA in this way need not be too costly or onerous, but can help provide reassurance that the products you are supplying are ‘fit for purpose’, safe and satisfy European legislation.

 Enforcement and ‘due diligence’

-The PPE Directive is enforced throughout Europe by a number of Member State enforcement bodies which have the powers to seize and destroy faulty goods.
-These enforcement authorities are active both at the port of entry and throughout the country, spot-checking products on sale.
-Once identified, unsafe or otherwise non-complaint products are identified to all EU Member States and a blanket ban imposed.
+PPE legislation is enforced throughout Europe by Member State enforcement bodies which have the powers to seize and destroy faulty goods.
+These enforcement authorities are active both at the port of entry and throughout the distribution chain, spot-checking products on sale.
+Once identified, unsafe or otherwise non-compliant products are notified to all EU Member States and a blanket ban is imposed.

 ‘Due diligence’ defence

 For most safety legislation that prohibits the placing of unsafe products on the market, it does not matter whether unsafe products are supplied deliberately or because an individual or company is unaware of the legal requirements.
 The fact that the law has been contravened is sufficient to allow a court to convict.
 However, one recognised defence to this type of ‘strict liability’ offence is ‘due diligence’, whereby the law may take into account the efforts made by businesses to comply with its demands in mitigation.

 To use this defence, it must be shown that all reasonable precautions were addressed, and all steps taken to avoid committing the offence.
 If this can be done, the court can acquit the defendant.
 Whether or not a defence will be successful depends on the circumstances surrounding each case.